 How does it work?

-The APKD uses a Nobel prize winning algorithm to match one incompatible pair with another.
+The APKD uses a Nobel prize-winning algorithm, developed by Alvin Roth, to match one incompatible pair with another.
 A scoring rubric, developed by a team of healthcare professionals, is used help find the best possible match.

 The scoring rubric was adopted by the Scientific Operations Committee on February 6, 2014.